 A chlorine tablet has two side effects that most pool owners don’t realize: It has a pH of 2.9 but more importantly, it lowers Total Alkalinity (TA).
 It is 52% cyanuric acid or conditioner/stabilizer by weight and each one increases the cyanuric acid level (CYA) in your pool water.

 CYA is acidic and it keeps on lowering pH the entire time it is dissolving.
 Metal Free is also somewhat acidic.
-Sequestrant slowly decays in the pool.
-That is why regular maintenance doses are required
+The sequestrant slowly decays in the pool.
+That is why regular maintenance doses are required.

 Changes in the pH of pool water can be caused by many factors but one of the most significant causes is the sanitizer used.
 Since sanitizer is the most frequently added chemical in pools, it can have a powerful impact on pH and overall water quality.

 Of the sanitizers typically used in pools, chlorine is the most common.
 Chlorine comes in a variety of forms and varies widely in pH.
-For example, most tableted forms of chlorine have a very low pH and will tend to lower pH over time, while liquid chlorine is very high in pH and do the opposite will raise pH values.
+For example, most tableted forms of chlorine have a very low pH and will tend to lower pH over time, while liquid chlorine is very high in pH and does the opposite while raising pH values.

 Salt is also very alkaline and will require frequent additions of acid to maintain the proper pH and overall water balance.

 Changes in pH due to sanitizers or other factors can be minimized and controlled by the proper maintenance of the next chemical factor, total alkalinity.
-Lowering a pool’s pH naturally can be done in four ways: installing a distilled water system to pump in water, cleaning your pool on a regular basis, leaving it alone, and letting the pH level come down on its own as minerals build up, or installing a pool heater.
+Lowering a pool’s pH naturally can be done in four ways: installing a distilled water system to pump in water, cleaning your pool regularly, leaving it alone, and letting the pH level come down on its own as minerals build up, or installing a pool heater.

 Low pH Low Alkalinity in Pool: Raise pH In Swimming Pool Water